 European otter at a glance

 Size: Typically 60-90cm (2-3 ft.), with males larger than females; latter reaching only ~70cm.
 On average males ~70cm (2.3 ft.) and females 65cm.
-Tail 35-47cm (1.1-1.5 ft.), again longer in males cf. females.
+Tail 35-47cm (1.1-1.5 ft.), again longer in males than females.
 Stands ~30cm (12 in.) at shoulder and weighs 6-17kg (13-37 lbs.); typically ~9kg (20 lbs.) and 7kg (15.4 lbs.) for male and female, respectively.
-Thick double-layered coat; short (12mm / 0.5 in.) underfur provides insulation while longer (25mm / 1 in.), coarse guard hairs provide waterproofing.
-Coat is dense with ~70,000 hairs/sq-cm (~455,000 sq-in.).
+Possess a thick double-layered coat consisting of short (12mm / 0.5 in.) underfur that provides insulation and longer (25mm / 1 in.), coarse guard hairs for waterproofing.
+The coat is dense, with ~70,000 hairs/sq-cm (~455,000 sq-in.).

 Bibliography